heysaeid/algorithms-python/ciphers/README.md

 The transposition cipher is a type of encryption technique that rearranges the letters of a message to create a new, encrypted message.
 It works by using a specific key to rearrange the letters of the original message into a new order.
 The new order of the letters is then used to create the encrypted message.

 The time complexity of the Transposition cipher algorithm is O(n), where n is the length of the plaintext or ciphertext.
 This is because both encryption and decryption involve iterating over each character in the input string exactly once.

+# Hill Cipher
+The Hill Cipher algorithm is a polygraphic substitution cipher based on linear algebra.
+It was invented by Lester S. Hill in 1929.
+In this cipher, a plaintext message is broken down into blocks of n letters and then encrypted using an n x n matrix.
+The resulting ciphertext blocks are then concatenated to form the final encrypted message.